Chemaclass/chemaclass.com/content/blog/2024-03-03-deployments-on-fridays.md

 The goal is build a system where deployments to production should be as often, smooth and easy as possible; any time, any day.
 Being afraid of your system should not be the aim.
 On the contrary, it should be something to work towards to fix it.

+The team dynamics are also an essential factor here.
+If we establish fear of deployments on Fridays, and fear of our system, that will end up in lack of accountability by default.
+This reminds me of [The Five Dysfunctions of a Team](/readings/the-five-dysfunctions-of-a-team/).

 ![cover](/images/blog/2024-03-03/middle.jpg)

 If you deploy small and frequent changes as soon as they can guarantee 100% quality value success, why delay such an incremental improvement to your system?